 "Flood damage-resistant materials."
 Any construction material capable of withstanding direct and prolonged contact with floodwaters without sustaining any damage that requires more than cosmetic repair.
-(Also defined in FBC, B, §1612.2.)
+(Also defined in FBC, B, § 1612.2.)

 "Flood hazard area."
-The greater of the following two areas: (Also defined in FBC, B, Section 1612.2.)
+The greater of the following two areas: (Also defined in FBC, B, § 1612.2.)

-- (1) The area within a floodplain subject to a 1-percent or greater chance of flooding in any year. - (2) The area designated as a flood hazard area on the community's flood hazard map, or otherwise legally designated.
+- (1) The area within a floodplain subject to a one percent or greater chance of flooding in any year. - (2) The area designated as a flood hazard area on the community Town's flood hazard map, or otherwise legally designated.

 "Flood Insurance Rate Map (FIRM)."
-The official map of the community on which the Federal Emergency Management Agency has delineated both special flood hazard areas and the risk premium zones applicable to the community.
-(Also defined in FBC, B, §1612.2.)
+The official map of the Town community on which the FEMAFederal Emergency Management Agency has delineated both special flood hazard areas and the risk premium zones applicable to the Town-community.
+(Also defined in FBC, B, § 1612.2.)

 "Flood Insurance Study (FIS)."
-The official report provided by the Federal Emergency Management Agency that contains the Flood Insurance Rate Map, the Flood Boundary and Floodway Map (if applicable), the water surface elevations of the base flood, and supporting technical data.
-(Also defined in FBC, B, §1612.2.)
+The official report provided by the FEMA Federal Emergency Management Agency that contains the FIRM Flood Insurance Rate Map, the Flood Boundary and Floodway Map (if applicable), the water surface elevations of the base flood, and supporting technical data.
+(Also defined in FBC, B, § 1612.2.)

-"Floodplain Administrator."
-The office or position designated and charged with the administration and enforcement of this ordinance (may be referred to as the Floodplain Manager).
+"Floodplain and enforcement of this ordinance Code (may be referred to as the floodplain manager)."

 "Floodplain development permit or approval."
-An official document or certificate issued by the community, or other evidence of approval or concurrence, which authorizes performance of specific development activities that are located in flood hazard areas and that are determined to be compliant with this ordinance.
+An official document or certificate issued by the Town community, or other evidence of approval or concurrence, which authorizes performance of specific development activities that are located in flood hazard areas and that are determined to be compliant with this ordinance Code.